Janet Levinger, President

-Hope Teague-Bowling is a National Board Certified teacher at Clover Park High School in Lakewood, WA.
-She teaches Humanities while advocating for education reform by serving as secretary for CPEA and participating as a member of Teachers United.
+Hope Teague-Bowling is a National Board Certified Teacher at Clover Park High School in Lakewood, WA.
+She teaches humanities while advocating for education reform by participating as a member of Teachers United.
 She volunteered as coordinator for the Northwest Teachers of Social Justice Conference for three years.
-Tired of encountering small thinking around educational dilemmas, I wanted to join a dynamic organization that was grounded in social justice, focused on systemic issues, and worked for change from a variety of angles.
-I was drawn to LEV because of it’s sound education philosophy, the diversity of its members, and the emphasis on financial follow-through to support authentic change that puts students before adults.
+Tired of encountering small thinking around educational dilemmas, Hope wanted to join a dynamic organization that was grounded in social justice, focused on systemic issues, and worked for change from a variety of angles.
+Hope was drawn to LEV because of its sound education philosophy, the diversity of its members, and the emphasis on financial follow-through to support authentic change that puts students before adults.

-Dr. Thelma A. Jackson is the owner of Foresight Consultants, bringing over 30 years of experience in education change initiatives, restructuring and reform, equity and diversity, policy making, school boardsmanship, cultural competency, community mobilization, strategic planning, educational auditing, school improvement, systemic change, curriculum evaluation for bias and fairness, professional development, and educational transformation.
-Thelma served on task forces and advisory councils for five Washington governors.
+Dr. Thelma A. Jackson is the owner of Foresight Consultants, bringing over 30 years of experience in education change initiatives, restructuring and reform, equity and diversity, policymaking, school boardsmanship, cultural competency, community mobilization, strategic planning, educational auditing, school improvement, systemic change, curriculum evaluation for bias and fairness, professional development, and educational transformation.
+Thelma has served on task forces and advisory councils for five Washington governors.
 She has served in numerous leadership capacities over the years, such as President of the Washington State School Directors’ Association; a member and five-time President of the North Thurston School Board; as Chair of the Commission on African American Affairs; and as President of the Board of Trustees of The Evergreen State College.
 Thelma has served on numerous boards of community, civic, and service organizations, is listed in Who’s Who in America for 2006 and 2007, and is the recipient of a number of recognitions and awards for educational and community service.
 She is the Immediate Past President of the Washington Alliance of Black School Educators and serves on the Steering Committee of the Black Education Strategy Roundtable.
 Thelma has a BS in Biochemistry from Southern University and a PhD in Educational Leadership and Change from Fielding Graduate University.

 Erin Hemmings Kahn